November 1, 2001 - Turkey announces it will deploy troops to Afghanistan. Australia and Canada also agree to send forces.

 September 2, 2012 - U.S. Special Operations Forces temporarily suspends training of some 1,000 Afghan local police recruits while they double-check the background of the current police force, following a rise in insider attacks against NATO troops by Afghan forces.

-September 20, 2012 - It is announced that the surge of U.S. forces in Afghanistan has ended and the last several hundred surge troops have left the country.
+September 20, 2012 - U.S. military officials report that the surge of U.S. forces in Afghanistan has ended and the last several hundred surge troops have left the country.

 June 18, 2013 - Afghan National Security Forces formally take over combat operations.